ThongSheng/Multivariate-Visualization-Tool/README.md

   - allows users to upload the dataset of their interest and renders the data file as output.
 - Third tab (Visualization)
   - users select the types of plot they wish to see and the system renders the plot using the dataset that was uploaded in the second tab.

+# How To Run
+1. Download "tab1example.png".
+2. In your R working directory, open a new folder named "www" and place the "tab1example.png" in it.
+3. Download all the files (app.R, server.R, ui.R) and run it on your local Rstudio app.
+4. To render the plots, some packages have to be installed and loaded.
+These packages should already be included in the shiny code, but just in case it's not working, following are the packages required:
+  - ***ggplot2:*** Violin plot
+  - ***andrews:*** Andrew's Curve
+  - ***treemap:*** Treemap
+  - ***symbols:*** Stick figures
+5. Happy plotting!